Go Back

 • Add and coat the chicken:

 Add the chicken pieces to the bloomed paste and toss well to coat every piece thoroughly.
-Stir-fry for 2 to 3 minutes until the chicken is sealed on the outside and deeply golden from the turmeric paste.
+Stir-fry for 2 to 3 minutes.

 • Add coconut milk and aromatics:

-Pour in the coconut milk gradually, stirring as you go.
+Pour in the remaining coconut milk gradually, stirring as you go.
 Add the lemongrass and torn kaffir lime leaves.
 Bring to a gentle simmer over medium heat, stirring occasionally.
-Do not let it boil hard.

 • Add vegetables and simmer:

 Add the potato chunks, onion wedges, and carrot coins.
 Stir to submerge everything in the golden sauce.
-Simmer gently for 20 to 25 minutes, stirring occasionally, until the potatoes are completely tender and have begun to soak up the curry sauce and the chicken is cooked through.
-The sauce will thicken slightly as the potatoes release their starch.
+Simmer gently for 20 to 25 minutes, stirring occasionally, until the potatoes are completely tender.

 • Season and taste: